bparanj/crystal/security/kali/kali-lab.md

 It is possible to create a Packer image to set up a Kali Linux EC2 instance with XFCE installed.
 Packer is a tool from HashiCorp that automates the creation of any type of machine image.
-It integrates with various platforms including AWS EC2.
+It integrates with various platforms  AWS EC2.
 Here’s a basic outline on how to do this:

 1. **Install Packer**: Make sure Packer is installed on your system.
 You can download it from the HashiCorp website or install it via a package manager if you're using Linux.